Alexmhack/web_automation/README.md

 # Publishing Changes
 After we have set the condition, wrapper and the trigger for our condition we have to click on the button at top saying publish changes, publish the changes.

+# Checking
+run the live-server using the command live-server and click on the button, the welcome card will appear on the right where our test-wrapper is set